Integration theory for infinite dimensional volatility modulated Volterra processes: Introduction

 \section{Introduction}

 Let throughout this article $0<T<\infty$ be a finite time horizon, fix $t\in[0,T]$ and let $\caH_1$, $\caH_2$ and $\caH_3$ be three separable Hilbert spaces.
-As the main object of investigation in this article we introduce the following process
+As the main object of investigation in this article, we introduce the following process:

-where $B$ is a cylindrical Wiener process on $\caH_1$, $\sigma$ is stochastic process on a time interval $[0,T]$ with values in $L(\caH_1,\caH_2)$, not necessarily adapted to the Wiener process $B$, and $g$ is a deterministic function depending on two time parameters such that $g(t,s)\in L(\caH_2,\caH_2)$ for all $0\leq s< t\leq T$.
-In order for the stochastic integral to be well-defined one has to assume that $g(t,\cdot)\sigma(\cdot)$ is Skorohod integrable on $[0,t]$ so that $X(t)$ exists as a random element in $\caH_2$.
+where $B$ is a cylindrical Wiener process on $\caH_1$, $\sigma$ is stochastic process on a time interval $[0,T]$ with values in $L(\caH _1,\caH_2)$, not necessarily adapted to the Wiener process $B$ and $g$ is a deterministic function depending on two time parameters such that $g(t,s)\in L(\caH_2,\caH_2)$ for all $0\leq s< t\leq T$.
+In order for the stochastic integral to be well-defined, one has to assume that $g(t,\cdot)\sigma(\cdot)$ is Skorohod integrable on $[0,t]$ so that $X(t)$ exists as a random element in $\caH_2$.
 The aim of this article is to define a stochastic integral with respect to the stochastic process $X=(X(t))_{t\in[0,T]}$, that is we want to derive an integration theory for the integral

 where we assume that $Y(t)\in L(\caH_2,\caH_3)$ for all $t\in[0,T]$.
-With the integration concept we develop, we will see that naturally $Z(t)\in \caH_3$ for all $t\in(0,T]$.
+With the integration concept we develop, we will see that naturally $Z(t)\in\caH_3$ for all $t\in(0,T]$.

 We want to point out some remarkable facts about the objects we have just introduced.
-First, $g(s,s)$ does not have to be defined for any $s\in[0,T]$, it can be singular at these times.
-Note moreover that one could put suitable measurability conditions on $\sigma$, such as predictability, but in general this is not necessary.
-In such a case the integral in \eqref{eq:defX} would turn out to be an It\^o integral in a Hilbert space and the condition for the existence of the integral would be
+First, $g(s,s)$ does not have to be defined for any $s\in[0,T]$, it can be singular on the diagonal.
+Note, moreover, that one could put suitable measurability conditions on $\sigma$, such as predictability, but in general this is not necessary.
+In such a case, the integral in (\ref{eqdefX}) would turn out to be an It\^o integral in a Hilbert space and the condition for the existence of the integral would be